SooL/documentation/blinky.md

-Getting blinky with SooL and Atollic TrueStudio
+Getting blinky with SooL and CubeIDE/TrueStudio
 ===============================================

 Summary